exonum/exonum-doc/src/advanced/services/configuration.md

     GET {base_path}/configs/committed

-Looks up all committed configurations in the order configuration proposals are committed as transactions to the Exonum blockchain.
+Looks up all committed configurations, optionally filtered by the activation height and/or the previous configuration hash.

 #### Query Parameters